Appointments Bylaws

 Responsibilities:

-The Appointments blog must be kept updated with the most recent appointments and announcements.
+The Appointments Blog must be kept updated with the most recent appointments and announcements.

 After three rounds, if the appointments committee does not receive any applications for a position, an Assembly vote will determine whether that position is still relevant and needed for the Association.